What is a Reverse Crunch or Knee Curl In?

-The reverse crunch is an intermediate level variation of the popular abdominal crunch exercise.
+The reverse crunch, also called a knee curl in or ab tuck up, is an intermediate level variation of the popular abdominal crunch exercise.
 Your upper body remains on the mat as you contract your abs to draw your legs towards your chest.
 It exercises the full length of the rectus abdominis muscle (the six-pack muscle), getting to the deep lower abs.

 Do reverse crunches really work?

 This abdominal exercise requires you to focus on the contraction of the abdominals and puts a lot of concentration on the lower abs.
 This type of crunch allows you to really focus in on the lower abs and create a mind body connection.
 Reverse crunches are great for anyone to do, but conditioning your core, including your lower abs, is especially helpful if you suffer from chronic back pain (at least low back pain that’s related to muscular imbalance or poor posture).
 People who are leaner are going to see more definition in the lower abs by amping up their lower ab training, but realize that crunches DO NOT reduce fat any more than other weight training or resistance.
 It will however add definition and help create muscle to help you burn additional calories.